DigiBP/Team-Watermelons/README.md

   - If no additional information is needed to solve the task, the customer is informed about the solution, and the ticket is closed.
   - If additional information is needed, the customer is being asked for further information.
 In this case, an automated mail is sent to the customer.
 If a response is received within two days, the task is distributed to the corresponding department again; if not, the customer is informed that the ticket will be closed.

- **notable remarks due to limitations of Camunda**
+ **Notable remarks due to limitations of Camunda**
- - A timer had been integrated to the model after the sentiment analysis to ensure, that the data rows are updated correctly.
+ - A timer has been integrated to the model after the sentiment analysis to ensure, that the data rows are updated correctly.
 Further Camunda 7 has some unknown issues,  if a user task is followed after a service task.
  - Based on the input from our expert/coach we switched in the decision table from [Lavina: what did we have before first ?] to the hit-policy "First" since Camunda had some issues with it.
 After implementing this change, we didn't face any longer issues.

 ## Benefits of the To-Be Process 💪🏼😄